Amazing 1960s Film FashionJune 13, 2017

 But generally considered much cooler and more influential were French, Italian and Swedish films.

 La Dolce Vita came out at the beginning of the decade in 1960 and followed the glamorous “sweet life” of Italian gossip journalist Marcello Rubini (Marcello Mastroianni) over seven days and nights in Rome.
 He wore sharp suits and buzzed about on Vespas, seducing beautiful woman including Anita Ekberg and hanging around in coffee bars.
 The Modernists, or ”Mods” of London were in love with this portrayal of Continental culture.
-To attain 1960s film fashion for themselves they kept themselves immaculately groomed and sharply suited, having clothes made to measure by Italian tailors in Soho.
+To attain the iconic outfits of 1960s film fashion for themselves they kept themselves immaculately groomed and sharply suited, having clothes made to measure by Italian tailors in Soho.

 The Italian Job (1969) is, of course, not Italian but British, but is one huge advert for Italian fashion from start to finish.
 One of the first things Michael Caine as criminal Charlie Croker say on being released from prison is “Take me to my tailor”.
 Croker favours chic slim line Italian style tailoring, with the result that Michael Caine adopted the look in real life and was named on several best dressed lists.
 Press releases for the film encouraged features about it to be accompanied by mentions of Italian products like handbags, gloves and shoes as well as Italian styled clothes.